IkarosKappler/tswebpack/README.md

 This will transpile your `.ts` files to JavaScript files in `./src/cjs/`.
 Note that these are CommonJS (`cjs`) modules.

 If you want to create, let's say `esm` modules, you may change the `target` option to `"ES2015"` and `module` option to `"ESNext"`.
-This is also possible to override the settings in the `tsc` command:
+This is also possible by overriding the settings in the `tsc` command itself, so you don't need two separated config files:
 ```bash
 tsc -p tsconfig.json --target ES2015 --module ESNext --outdir src/esm/ --moduleResolution node
 ```

+Take a look a the demo files in `./src/ts/`:
+* index.ts (exports all your stuff that should be exposed)
+* myclasses.ts (a class demo)
+* myconstants.ts (some constants)
+* myfunction.ts (two functions, a basic one and a secoond one that uses an external function from node_modules)

+Afer the `tsc` command was run the `./src/ts/*.ts` TypeScript files have been transpiled to JavaScript files in `./src/cjs/*.js`.

 ## Bundling: why?
-Bundling your project means to pack all your generated files up into one single JavaScript library file.
+To bundle your project means to pack all your generated files up into one single JavaScript library file.
-Some people still like to load the `cjs` version (which is the web browser compatible version) directly into their HTML file using `<script src="...">` tags.
+Some people still like to load the `cjs` version (which is the web browser compatible version) directly into their HTML document using `<script src="...">` tags.

 I have seen people who add the bundle into their repository, some don't.